 Draw Customers with Freebies

 Nothing sparks interest like the word ‘FREE.’
 Keep a box clearly marked ‘free’ about halfway up the driveway and fill it with odds n’ ends you don’t mind giving away for nothing.
 Think random items like extra ear buds, old cell phone chargers, broken costume jewelry, or cracked dishes.
-Crafters and DIY enthusiasts can find a use for just about anything, and once they’re drawn in to check out the free stuff, they’ll likely make a purchase.
+Crafters, collectors and DIY enthusiasts can find a use for just about anything, and once they’re drawn in to check out the free stuff, they’ll likely make a purchase.

 Offer Profitable Extras

 Whether you make them yourself or pick them up from Costco or Sam’s Club, selling snacks and drinks during your garage or yard sale can take your final total over-the-top.
 It doesn’t have to be complicated, cookies, snack bags of chips and bottled water will sell really well.
 Hungry shoppers won’t think twice about shelling out a few dollars for a snack and drink to keep them going.